go-bayes/margot/README.md

-`margot` focuses on streamlining the estimation of (Marginal) Average Treatment Effects, but it also supports workflows for Conditional Average Treatment Effects, Heterogeneous Treatment Effects, and Modified Treatment Policies.
+`margot` focuses on streamlining the estimation of (Marginal) Average Treatment Effects, but it also supports workflows for Conditional Average Treatment Effects and exploring Heterogeneous Treatment Effects, as well as Modified Treatment Policies.

-This version of the package is a work in progress and experimental.

 ## Installation